Why Does My Toddler Hit Himself? Surprising Reasons!

 Unclear Boundaries

-As child development specialists, we understand that hitting oneself can be a worrisome behavior for parents to witness in their toddler.
+As child development specialists, we understand that hitting oneself can be worrisome for parents to witness in their toddlers.

 Another potential developmental cause of hitting is related to unclear boundaries.
-Toddlers at this age are still learning about what’s acceptable and unacceptable behavior from others around them.
-If they receive mixed messages or inconsistent discipline, it can lead to confusion and frustration which may manifest as self-harm.
+Toddlers at this age are still learning about acceptable and unacceptable behavior from others around them.
+If they receive mixed messages or inconsistent discipline, it can lead to confusion and frustration, which may manifest as self-harm.

-Additionally, toddlers may crave sensory input and hit themselves as a way to regulate their emotions or feel more grounded.
+Additionally, toddlers may crave sensory input and hit themselves to regulate their emotions or feel more grounded.

 By providing clear boundaries and modeling positive coping mechanisms, caregivers can help support their toddler’s emotional regulation skills without resorting to harmful behaviors.